Get started with Fortnox ↔ HubSpot

 /fetch-import-fortnox-orders-to-pipeline-settingand/update-import-fortnox-orders-to-pipeline-setting. - Re-authenticate HubSpot and Fortnox

 - Option to re-authenticate HubSpot and Fortnox option if e.g. scopes have changed.
 Opens a popup with a button that opens the authentication process in a new window.
-The status view lists custom properties for companies, deals, and quotes.
+The status view lists custom properties for companies, deals, invoices, and quotes.
 Once finished the popup can be closed.

 CRM subscriptions & webhooks